mozilla/data-docs/src/concepts/glean/debug_ping_view.md

 The data is provided in [this web interface][debug_view], which lists all recently active clients.

-Any data sent from a Glean-instrumented application usually shows up within 10 seconds, updating the pages automatically.
+Any data sent from a Glean SDK-instrumented application usually shows up within 10 seconds, updating the pages automatically.
 Pings are retained there for 3 weeks.

 [debug_view]: https://debug-ping-preview.firebaseapp.com/